What If Earth's Core Cooled Down?

 How deep is Earth’s core?

-The core is about 1,802 miles deep.
+The Earth's interior core is about 1,802 miles deep.
 It has a radius that spans over 2,165 miles.

 How long will it take for Earth's core to cool?

-If the sun dies and Earth managed to survive, scientists say that the iron core will take about 91 billion years to solidify completely.
-Furthermore, Earth will take billions of years more to cool down to the temperature of space due to a large amount of heat dissipation from the planet.
+If the sun died and Earth managed to survive, scientists believe the iron core would take about 91 billion years to turn completely solid.
+Furthermore, Earth will take billions of years more to cool down to the temperature of outer space due to a large amount of heat dissipation from the planet.

 How hot is Earth's core?

-Earth’s inner core is so hot that it goes beyond the melting point of iron.
-The core has a temperature of 9,392 degrees F.
+Earth’s inner core exudes heat at such high temperatures that it goes beyond the melting point of iron.
+Scientists measure the temperature of the Earth's inner core to be as hot as 9,392 degrees F.

 What keeps Earth's core hot?